open-leocat/leocat-tv/README.md

 Plutonium is based on https://github.com/glfw/glfw and https://github.com/Dav1dde/glad and tries to be as efficent as possible.

 *DISCLAIMER: I have not created GLFW or GLAD and I'm not taking any responsibility for it.
 Likewise, GLAD and GLFW developers take no responsibility for plutonium.
-Use it at your own risk.*
+Use it at your own risk.
+This isn't GLFW.
+You can find it on it's official Website.*